pdxbellasaurus/02AdvancedCssHtmlPortfolio/README.md

     - [Extra Small Devices (small phones)](#extra-small-devices-small-phones)

 ## Overview
 A responsive portfolio page for an employer to view a potential employee's deployed portfolio of work samples.
 The portfolio page showcase's a potential employee's skills and talents to employers looking to fill a part-time or full-time position.
+This project utilizes HTML for markup and CSS3.

 ## Concept